angaza/nexus-channel-models/nexus_id_spec.md

 to reference value-added services related to that device.
 For example, Angaza uses a device's identifier to reference its related PAYG loan account.

-The Device ID part of the Nexus ID *can* be used as an external identifier for these purposes, if a manufacturer wishes to reduce the number of serialization schemes in use.
+As described in the previous section, the Device ID part of the Nexus ID *can* be used as an external identifier for these purposes, if a manufacturer wishes to reduce the number of serialization schemes in use.
 However, it is not required that the Nexus ID is exposed externally.
-It must just be assigned and stored internally in the device firmware (and accessed through Nexus Channel Core APIs) to avoid addressing collisions between devices on a Nexus Channel Core network.
+It must just be assigned and stored internally in the device firmware to avoid addressing collisions between devices on a Nexus Channel Core network.

 ## Link Layer: Assumptions and Flexibility